 Based on your job title and professional environment, you might have to consider a specific style.
 In the case of the traditional/formal one, you don’t have much of a choice.
-But if your daily professional activity and environment approve the business casual and casual styles, or you are a freelancer working in a field where creativity is a must, then you are free to wear clothes that talk about you every day.
+You can only play with accessories and accents.
+But if your daily professional activity and environment approve the business casual and casual styles, or you are a freelancer working in a field where creativity is a must, then you are free to wear clothes that express your personality every day.

 Blazers are usually seen as boring pieces to be worn at work.
-No matter your job, there’s probably at least a black one in your wardrobe.
-Despite its versatility, in this post I am going to suggest you different types of blazers in unconventional colors.
+No matter what you do for a living, there’s probably at least a black one in your wardrobe.
+Despite its versatility, in this post I am going to suggest you different types of blazers in unconventional colours.

 Inverted triangle body type

 If your bust measurement is larger than your hips measurement, choose a single-breasted or buttoned blazer.

 In case you are looking for balance in terms of proportions in the case of a silhouette with the hips measurement larger than the bust measurement, opt for a double-breasted or buttoned blazer with statement shoulders.

 If your waist and bust are wider than the rest of your body, go for an oversized blazer.

 4. Rectangle body type